 Geoprocessing tools that consider multiple themes of data contextually must load all input data into memory before processing can begin.
 The memory limitations of these tools can be easily exceeded by large datasets or numerous input datasets.
 Partitioning is a way to subdivide a large amount of data into smaller, more manageable sets of features.

 When the tools are run on partitioned data, each partition is processed sequentially.
 The features on or near partition boundaries are managed closely to avoid discrepancies.
 Additional data beyond each partition is loaded by the tool and considered during processing, but only the features within the partition are modified at that time.
 The result is a seamless final output.

-Generally, if there are more than about 100,000 features collectively in all the input layers, consider using partitioning to run the tool.
+Generally, if there are more than about 100,000 features collectively in all the input layers, or if features are complex with a large number of vertices, consider using partitioning to run the tool.
 The following tools can be enabled for partitioning:

 - The Aggregate Polygons tool

 - The Merge Divided Roads tool

 - The Simplify Line tool

 - The Smooth Line tool

 - The Smooth Polygon tool

 Partitioning is enabled for the geoprocessing tools listed above by specifying a partition feature class in the Cartographic Partitions geoprocessing environment setting.
 Using this setting prompts the applicable tools to process input features sequentially in portions instead of all at once.